benarent/teleport-application-access-node/README.md

 # Node.js example application

 This is an example of Node.js application that restricts access using a Teleport Application Access feature.
+This example app requires Teleport Version 5.0.3 or greater.

 Run it: